 Horyzon has the advantage of being able to cooperate in programmes and projects with national and local partner organisations whose employees have lived in the respective countries for generations and know the needs of the local population.

 Horyzon meets the challenges of relevance and sustainability in development cooperation (DC) by clearly focusing its commitment and integrating competent volunteers into these processes.

 Against this background, Horyzon acts flexibly and proactively with professional managers in developments in the environment.
 Expertise and experience in international youth work and development cooperation make Horyzon a recognized and reliable partner.

-Horyzon is currently involved in World-YWCA projects in Bangladesh, Haiti, Colombia, Palestine and worldwide.
+Horyzon is currently involved in World-YWCA projects in Bangladesh, Haiti, Colombia and Palestine.
 In Switzerland, Horyzon raises awareness of the North-South issue through sensitisation work and facilitates intercultural encounters between young people.

 Horyzon receives 35% of its income from the Swiss Agency for Development and Cooperation (SDC).
 Cantons, municipalities, parishes, foundations, private donations and the 2-hour runs co-organised by Horyzon contribute further donations.